nucleoside reverse transcriptase inhibitors

 - May rarely cause neutropenia and anemia.

-- Emphasize the importance of taking Dutrebis as directed, at evenly spaced times throughout day.
-Do not take more than prescribed amount and do not stop taking without consulting health care professional.
-Take missed doses as soon as remembered unless almost time for next dose.
+Instruct patient to take lamivudine as directed, every 12 hr.
+Explain the difference between Epivir and Epivir-HBV to patients.
+Emphasize the importance of compliance with full course of therapy, not taking more than the prescribed amount, and not discontinuing without consulting health care professional; discontinuation may lead to deterioration of liver disease.
+Take missed doses as soon as possible unless almost time for next dose.
 Do not double doses.
-Advise patient to read Patient Information before starting therapy and with each Rx refill in case of changes.
+Caution patient not to share medication with others.
+Advise patient to read Patient Information before starting and with each Rx refill in case of changes.

 - Inform patient that redistribution and accumulation of body fat may occur, causing central obesity, dorsocervical fat enlargement (buffalo hump), peripheral wasting, breast enlargement, and cushingoid appearance.
 The cause and long-term effects are not known.

 - Rep: Instruct females using hormonal contraceptives to use an alternative nonhormonal method of contraception.
-Advise patient to notify health care professional if pregnancy is planned or suspected and to avoid breastfeeding.
-If pregnant patient is exposed to Dutrebis , register patient in Antiretroviral Pregnancy Registry by calling 1-800-258-4263.
+Advise patient to notify health care professional if pregnancy is planned or suspected and to avoid breast feeding.
+If pregnant patient is exposed to lamivudine, register patient in Antiretroviral Pregnancy Registry by calling 1-800-258-4263.